 If you did not provide the necessary information to qualify for the experience rate by the time those rates were calculated, you are assigned a higher rate – approximately 125% of the maximum experience rate possible for that year.
 If you file the necessary information in time, however, your rate will be revised to the appropriate experience rate.

 If you file the necessary wage information late (after December 31) but within 18 months of that date, your rate will be revised to 120% of the rate that would have applied.
 Simply, you will pay a higher rate as a penalty for filing late.

 Changes to Ohio Unemployment Tax Rates

 Each year brings changes to Ohio unemployment tax rates.
 While the Lowest Experience Rate and New Employer Rate have held constant since 2017, the Highest Experience Rate has gone up by 0.2% each year.
 For a full list of changes to Ohio unemployment tax rates, see the Department of Jobs and Family Services website.

 Keeping Tabs on Ohio Unemployment Tax Rates

 Tax rates change constantly, and if you’re not tuned-in to what’s required of your business, you risk paying the incorrect amount.
 While you can see updates to these taxes on Ohio’s state website, they are not always automatically factored into your calculations.
-Certain AMS products, like AMS Payroll, include updated tax tables for fast and easy reference, ensuring you always pay the exact amount you owe.
+Certain AMS products, like AMS Payroll Software, include updated tax tables for fast and easy reference, ensuring you always pay the exact amount you owe.